6 Smart Alternate Locations for the Microwave

 So, let’s say you want the convenience of a microwave, but you want to stash it out of the way.
 Here are five smart options, with examples drawn from our kitchen tours and spotlights.

 - Under the countertop – Stash the microwave on the lower shelf of an island, or in a specially-built cupboard nook.
 This has become a popular option in many kitchens lately.
-We’ve seen it in Kittie's kitchen and in Cynthia's kitchen too.
+We’ve seen it in too.

 - In the wall – You can also install a microwave in the wall, like an oven, as seen in Jamie Oliver’s TV kitchen.
 See another example of this here.

-- Over the fridge – Katin found unused space over the refrigerator and stuck the microwave up there.
+- Over the fridge – Katin found and stuck the microwave up there.

 - In a cupboard or appliance garage – In some ways this doesn’t really save you much counter space; you’re still leaving the microwave on the countertop, but you’re closing it away behind a door, as seen here.

 - On a shelf – I really don’t like microwaves above the stove, but that doesn’t mean they can’t go elsewhere in the upper cabinets.
-I like how Joanne Chang fits her microwave into a little corner of space, quite efficiently, and how Steve has his on an open shelf.
+I like how .